S-k-Srivastava/CodeFabric/README.md

 # 🚀 CodeFabric : AI Code Generation Framework

-Welcome to the LangGraph Developer Agent, your coding sidekick that spins up any project faster than you can say "commit to GitHub!" 🚀 Feed it your project idea, and it’ll generate code like a wizard casting spells 🧙‍♂️.
+Welcome to CodeFabric, your coding sidekick that spins up any project faster than you can say "commit to GitHub!" 🚀 Feed it your project idea, and it’ll generate code like a wizard casting spells 🧙‍♂️.
 Powered by LangGraph, it’s automation with a sprinkle of magic ✨.

 This README covers setup and usage to unleash this agent’s power on GitHub.
 Let’s dive in! 😎